 (2) These columns show the possible payouts for each NEO for fiscal year 2016 based on performance goals set in 2016.
 Possible payouts are performance-driven.
 Threshold, target and maximum potential payouts are based on the annual cash incentive range established for each NEO, which is expressed as a percentage of base salary for the year.
 For those NEOs who received base salary increases or annual cash incentive range increases, or both, during the year, potential payouts are determined by pro-rating the potential payout based upon the number of months a cash incentive range or base salary rate was in effect.
 Actual cash incentive amounts earned for 2016 are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.

 For information regarding the annual cash incentive paid to Schlumberger's NEOs with respect to 2016 performance, see "Compensation Discussion and Analysis-Elements of Total Direct Compensation; 2016 Decisions-Annual Cash Incentive Decisions for 2016" beginning on page 34.

 - (3) Relates to PSUs.
 See "Compensation Discussion and Analysis-Elements of Total Direct Compensation; 2016 Decisions-Long-Term Equity Incentives" beginning on page 39 for a detailed description of our PSUs, including the criteria to be applied in determining vesting of PSUs.
-See also "-Potential Payments Upon Termination or Change in Control for Fiscal Year 2016-Termination of Employment-PSUs" and "-Potential Payments Upon Termination or Change in Control for Fiscal Year 2016-Change in Control of PSUs, target, or maximum, as applicable) by \$56.03, the grant date fair value for the PSUs.
-"Target" represents the number of PSUs (at threshold, target, or maximum, as applicable) by \$56.03, the grant date fair value for the PSUs.
+See also "-Potential Payments Upon Termination or Change in Control for Fiscal Year 2016-Termination of Employment-PSUs" and "-Potential Payments Upon Termination or Change in Control-PSUs," beginning on page 61.
+We valued the PSUs by multiplying the number of PSUs (at threshold, target, or maximum, as applicable) by \$56.03, the grant date fair value for the PSUs.
 "Target" represents the number of PSUs awarded in 2016, and "Maximum" reflects the highest possible payout (250% of the grant).
-The award agreements under which the PSUs were issued provide that no PSUs will vest unless a specified threshold level of performance is achieved.
-Vested PSUs are paid in shares of our common stock, and the payout, if any, with respect to PSUs will occur at the end of the performance period (January 2016 Hrough December 2018), and is calculated in the manner described in the section entitled "How We Determined 2016 Long-Term Equity Awards-New PSU Performance Measure and Goals" section of the CD&A, beginning on page 39.
+The award agreements under which the PSUs were issued provide that no PSUs will vest unless a specified threshold level of performance period (January 2016 through December 2018), and is calculated in the manner described in the section entitled "How We Determined 2016 Long-Term Equity Awards-New PSU Performance Measure and Goals" section of the CD&A, beginning on page 39.
 PSUs do not accrue dividends or dividend equivalents prior to vesting. - (4) Each stock option award has an exercise price equal to the average of the high and low per share prices of our common stock on the applicable date of grant.
 For 2016 stock option awards, the exercise price of the options granted was less than the closing market price on the grant date.
 Stock option exercises may be paid in cash or by tendering shares of our common stock.
 Applicable tax obligations may be paid in cash or by withholding of shares of our common stock.
 The stock options granted in January 2016 to our NEOs vest in five equal annual installments.